GlareDB/glaredb.github.io/introduction/r-bindings.md

 ### Embedded Connection

-Once installed, GlareDB can be used inside your R scripts by importing the `glaredb` package, and creating a connection using `glaredb_connect`.
+Once installed, GlareDB can be used inside your R code by importing the `glaredb` package, and creating a connection using `glaredb_connect`.

 ```r